ArnoldRamodike/grc-podcasts/README.md

-# The GRC podcast with the latest episodes
+# The file sharing application

-This applicatiton provede all the latest news.
+This applicatiton is the google docs alternative.

-Currently, free of charge from the GRC group.